Three reasons why you should NOT be here

 At every turn, managers were asking me about ways to improve their effectiveness and reach, thus my evolution into becoming a leadership consultant and coach.

 Through all of this, I found my first passion is helping people face serious challenges in their professional or personal lives.

-I founded a non-denominational, faith based career transition organization called Jobs Ministry Southwest.
+I founded a non-denominational, faith-based career transition organization called Jobs Ministry Southwest.
 During the next few years, over 4,500 clients attended training, joined work groups, and participated in job search and career coaching programs sponsored and hosted by the organization.
-Over 100,000 man-hours of training was delivered.
+Over 100,000 man-hours of training were delivered.

-My clients are companies and business leaders seeking fresh ideas for development of high performance leaders, C-suite one-on-one, and team development.
+My clients are companies and business leaders seeking fresh ideas for the development of high-performance leaders, C-suite one-on-one, and team development.
 My firm is called HeadwayExec, LLC.

 By way of this blog, I hope to provide you with fresh ideas for leadership thought, inspiration to reach higher goals, and create deeper personal fulfillment.